Ongoing Professional Learning

 Exploring

-We receive little professional learning and support on conducting enrichment and/or remediation for students.
+We rarely (around once per year) receive professional learning and support on conducting enrichment and/or remediation for students.

 Growing

-We receive some professional learning and support on conducting enrichment and/or remediation for students.
+We sometimes (about 3-4 times per year) receive professional learning and support on conducting enrichment and/or remediation for students.

 Utilizing

-We receive ongoing professional learning and support on conducting enrichment and/or remediation for students.
+We receive ongoing (about 4+ times per year) professional learning and support on conducting enrichment and/or remediation for students that addresses the needs of all levels of learners.

 Transforming

-We receive ongoing professional learning and support on conducting enrichment and/or remediation for students that addresses the needs of all levels of learners.
+We receive ongoing (about 4+ times per year) professional learning and support on conducting enrichment and/or remediation for students that addresses the needs of all levels of learners, especially students in groups.

 Selected Rating: None